Community In Disbelief After Teenager On Vacation With Family Dies Due To Sand Collapsing On Him, Sister In Toms River

 Police say the siblings were reportedly digging a large hole when it collapsed.
 One man who assisted in the rescue effort says the hole appeared to be around 6 feet deep, and that many people tried to dig the two out.

 The girl was eventually rescued.
-But her brother — identified as Levy Caverley — could not be saved.READ MORE: Gas Prices Hit More Than $5 Per Gallon At Some Philadelphia Stations
+But her brother — identified as Levi Caverley — could not be saved.READ MORE: Father Of 18-Year-Old Killed In Sand Collapse On Toms River Beach Shares Message Remembering Son

 The community is in disbelief.